Emma Donoghue: The Sealed Letter

 The Sealed Letter (2008), another work of historical fiction, is based on the Codrington Affair, a scandalous divorce case that gripped Britain in 1864.
 The protagonist is Emily Faithfull.
-The Sealed Letter was longlisted for the Giller Prize, and was joint winner, with Chandra Mayor's All the Pretty Girls, of the 2009 Lambda Literary Award for Lesbian Fiction.
+The Sealed Letter was longlisted for the Giller Prize and was joint winner with Chandra Mayor's All the Pretty Girls of the 2009 Lambda Literary Award for Lesbian Fiction.

 Room

 On 27 July 2010, Donoghue's novel Room was longlisted for the Man Booker Prize and on 7 September 2010 it made the shortlist.
 On 2 November 2010, it was announced that Room had been awarded the Rogers Writers' Trust Fiction Prize.
 Room was also shortlisted for the 2010 Governor General's Awards in Canada, and was the winner of the Irish Book Award 2010.
-It was short-listed for the Orange Prize for Fiction 2011, but lost out to Tea Obreht.
+It was short-listed for the Orange Prize for Fiction 2011, but lost out to Téa Obreht.
 Donoghue later wrote the screenplay for a film version of the book, Room (2015), for which she was nominated for an Academy Award, Golden Globe and BAFTA Award, and in 2017 adapted it into a play performed at the Abbey Theatre in Dublin.